-In 2016, the Authority sponsored its first Plastic Film Recycling Challenge for local schools.
+In 2017, the Authority sponsored its second Plastic Film Recycling Challenge for local schools.
 The purpose of this challenge was to promote and educate youth and the community on proper recycling of plastic grocery bags and other plastic film, which cannot be recycled through regular curbside recycling programs.

-Twelve schools participated in the Challenge and had six weeks to collect plastic film for recycling.
+Sixteen schools participated in the Challenge and had six weeks to collect plastic film for recycling.

-Participating schools partnered with local grocery

-stores and delivered the plastic film directly to the stores for proper recycling.
+Participating schools partnered with local grocery stores and delivered the plastic film directly to the stores for proper recycling.
 The initiative focused on collecting clean, dry, plastic film to keep it out of our region's landfill.

-With the efforts of these schools combined, just under 3,000 pounds of plastic film was collected for recycling.
-This is the equivalent of recycling almost 200,000 plastic grocery bags.
+With the efforts of these schools combined, over 5,700 pounds of plastic film was collected for recycling.
+This is the equivalent of recycling almost 500,000 plastic grocery bags.